Rental trends in Birmingham, Alabama have flattened out in recent years. Prices have also appeared to hit a peak, according to Realtor.com.

 Here are a few special situations that could occur when selling a Birmingham rental property:

-Selling your property to a tenant is an excellent idea if you’re on good terms, they’re financially stable, and they’re looking to own the property or use it as an investment property.
+Selling your property to a resident is an excellent idea if you’re on good terms, they’re financially stable, and they’re looking to own the property or use it as an investment property.
 This virtually eliminates time and money spent marketing your property.

 Selling for less than your basis could cause you to incur a capital loss.
 Losses offer potential tax deductions up to certain limits.